 Notary's fee in cash: Paternity acknowledment and consent: none, just the lump sum for expenses of € 20.35, in English and German € 51.41; with declaration of parental custody in German: € 95.56 / in English and German: € 113.88; with declaration of parental custody and determination of the child's name in German: € 115.55 / in English and German: € 141.73.

 Parents from abroad

 Informations above initially concern German law and German parents.
 If at least one parent has a different nationality, he always passes this onto the child, so that the foreign law has to be observed.
 While in Germany applies: "mother of a child is the woman who has born it" (§ 1591 BGB), other legal systems know a recognition of motherhood, if the parents are not married.
 In Europe, these are still France (Article 334-8 (1) of the Code Civile) and Italy (Article 250 (1) of the Codice Civile), as well as various Latin American and Far Eastern countries.
-You should try to clarify this question with your enbassy/consulate.
-In case of doubt, the mother should recognize her motherhood: If this was not necessary, it does not hurt, but if there is no necessary recognition, it may happen that the mother has no rights to the child.
+If you are a citizen from there, you should try to clarify this question with your embassy/consulate.
+In case of doubt, the mother should recognize her motherhood: If this was not necessary, it does not hurt, but if there is no required recognition, it may happen that the mother has no rights to the child.